Klortho/gene-protein-tool/README.md

-# Gene protein tool
+# Gene-protein tool

-This application is a web interface to the NCBI [gene](http://www.ncbi.nlm.nih.gov/gene) and [protein](http://www.ncbi.nlm.nih.gov/protein) databases, which allows users to generate and save reports from search results sets.
+This application is a web interface to the NCBI [gene](http://www.ncbi.nlm.nih.gov/gene) and [protein](http://www.ncbi.nlm.nih.gov/protein) databases, which allows users to generate and save reports from search results.

 See the [ABOUT](ABOUT.md) page for motivation, background, lessons learned, etc.